vert-x3/vertx-mqtt/README.md

 > mvn verify -Plocal_test
 ```

-Like above but with an manual Docker container start/stop.
+Like above but with a manual Docker container start/stop.

 ```
 > docker run -d -p 1884:1883 ansi/mosquitto